 Call your doctor to schedule an appointment if:

-Watchful waiting is a period of time during which you and your doctor observe your symptoms or condition without using medical treatment.
-This period may vary from a few days to weeks, months, or years.
-If you have been diagnosed with pelvic organ prolapse and you do not have symptoms, or if you have mild symptoms that are not interfering with your daily activities, you may wish to try watchful waiting.
-Many women who have pelvic organ prolapse do not have symptoms, so they do not require treatment.
+Watchful waiting is a wait-and-see approach.
+If you have been diagnosed with pelvic organ prolapse and you don't have symptoms, or if you have mild symptoms that aren't interfering with your daily activities, you may wish to try watchful waiting.
+Many women who have pelvic organ prolapse don't have symptoms, so they don't need treatment.

 If you have symptoms, such as a feeling of pressure in your vagina, schedule an appointment with your doctor.